Filtered budget or forecast

 Was this helpful?

-The creation of filtered budget workbooks gives you a lot of flexibility in how you approach your budgeting process.
+The creation of filtered budget gives you a lot of flexibility in how you approach your budgeting and process.
 You can use filters alongside the copy workbook feature to quickly create multiple budgets from the same database, where the only difference is the filter that is applied.
 You can then work on each of those budget workflows separately, then publish them all into the same stream, without overwriting any data.

 This type of filter is suitable when: